 Dog bites can result in significant medical expenses, lost wages, pain and suffering and emotional distress.
 A dog bite injury attorney can often help victims who seek compensation for these damages.
 An experienced dog bite injury attorney will know the laws and regulations in the victim’s state pertaining to dog bites and will offer guidance on how best to progress with the case.
 A dog bite injury attorney also knows how to negotiate a settlement to help ensure the best possible outcome based on the unique circumstances of the situation.

-Here is a closer look at some of the top roles and responsibilities of a dog bite injury attorney.
+Here is a closer look at some top roles and responsibilities of a dog bite injury attorney.

 Filing a Dog Bite Lawsuit

 In New Mexico, the law recognizes a “one bite” rule which dictates that the owner of a dog can only be held liable if the dog has had at least one prior incident in which it aggressively bit someone.
 However, there are circumstances in which a person may still be held liable regardless of the pet’s history.
 For example, in New Mexico it is against the law to own a dog that is known to be dangerous or vicious.